crispinprojects/talkcalendar/README.md

 ## Install

-Pre-built binaries of the latest version of Talk Calendar for x86 Debian Trixie GTK4 desktops is available and can be downloaded from the binary directory.
-This have been built using C and GTK 4.18 and tested using Debian Trixie with the XFCE desktop.
+A pre-built executable binary of the latest version of Talk Calendar for x86 Debian Trixie GTK4 desktops is available and can be downloaded from the binary directory.
+This have been built using C and GTK 4.18 and tested using Debian Trixie with the [XFCE](https://xfce.org/) desktop.
 Once downloaded and unzipped make sure that Talk Calendar has executable permissions before running.
 To change permissions and run Talk Calendar from the terminal use the commands below.
 ```
 chmod +x talkcalendar
 ./talkcalendar
 ```
-Alternatively you can use the bash installer found in the binary director.
-Just run the terminal command below.
+Alternatively you can use the bash installer found in the binary directory.
+Just run the terminal command below to install Talk Calendar locally.
 ```
 ./install-talkcalendar.sh
 ```

 ## Calendar Interface

 Talk Calendar uses a month view calendar with a bottom panel to display day events when a day is selected.
-To create a new event select a day on the calendar and either select the "new event" header icon button.
-To edit an event, select it in day view panel and then select the "edit event" header icon button.
-Likewise to delete an event select it in the day view panel and use the "delete event" icon header button.
+To create a new event select a day on the calendar and  select the "new event" menu item of press Ctrl+N. To edit an event, select it in day view panel and then select the "edit event" menu item o Ctrl+E .
+Likewise to delete an event select it in the day view panel and use the "delete event" menu item or the DELETE key.

 Use the File->Export menu item to export a calendar as an iCalendar file for backup purposes.
 These typically use the file extension ".ical" or ".ics".
 The [iCalendar standard](https://icalendar.org/) is an open standard for exchanging calendar and scheduling information between users and computers.
 An icalendar file is a plain text file and so can be viewed and modified using a standard text editor.

 Pressing F1 invokes the information window which can also be selected from the menu using the Help->Information menu item.
-The information window shows the keyboard shortcuts, how many records are in the calendar database, the Sqlite version being used on the system, the desktop font and scale factor and the status of the speech synthesizer.
+The information window shows the keyboard shortcuts, how many records are in the calendar database and the Sqlite version being used on the system.
 The About dialog displays the Talk Calendar version number.

 Press the spacebar to speak events for the selected day.
 Press the T-key to speak the current time.
 Some Talk Calendar screenshot are shown below.